Catalyst-Video/catalyst-react/README.md

 		/>
 ```

 You will need a Catalyst `appId` API key to connect to our servers.
-This can be obtained in under a minute by visiting our [management portal](https://manage.catalyst.chat/).
+This can be obtained in under a minute by visiting the *API keys* tab of our [management portal](https://manage.catalyst.chat/).

 Our servers are free for your first 30 monthly active users, which means they should not cost you anything in development (and possibly production)!